Kount/kount.github.io/_docs/ris-intro.md

 Kount can add arbitrary payment types rapidly to support an international market.
 To view the current list of supported payment types, use the API endpoint: (https://api.kount.net/rpc/support/payments.html)

-See the API Specification Guide for further details.
-The content of the endpoint is generated in HTML but changing the extension to .xml or .json will produce content in those formats.

 ### Risk Inquiry Service Requirments
 RIS data posted to Kount must be URL encoded and submitted as key-value pairs.
 Much of the work can be simplified by utilizing a Kount provided SDK, including URL encoding.
 Kount provides a Software Development Kit (SDK) for Java, .NET, PHP, Perl, and Mobile environments.